chidiwilliams/GPT-Automator/README.md

 ## How it works

 GPT Automator converts your audio input to text using OpenAI's Whisper.
-Then, it executes a sequence of [LangChain](https://github.com/hwchase17/langchain) actions, generating AppleScript (for desktop automation) and JavaScript (for browser automation) commands from your prompt using OpenAI's GPT-3 ("text-davinci-003"), and then executing the resulting script.
+Then, it uses a [LangChain](https://github.com/hwchase17/langchain) Agent to choose a set of actions, including generating AppleScript (for desktop automation) and
+JavaScript (for browser automation) commands from your prompt using OpenAI's GPT-3 ("text-davinci-003"), and then executing the resulting script.